Cxrlos25/Cxrlos25/README.md

   <img src="https://github.com/user-attachments/assets/b51939fb-b4af-46ac-ae39-a775ec4d92e9" width="320" style="border-radius:20px;" alt="Carlos Andre"/>
 </p>

 Hi!
-I'm Carlos, a Software Engineering student with a passion for turning ideas into real solutions.
+I'm Carlos, a Software  student with a passion for turning ideas into real solutions.
 I'm interested in web development, cybersecurity, and networking  and I'm always eager to learn something new and take or new challenges.

 <br clear="both"/>